-In 2019/2020, the following annual reports on subsidised projects were prepared and approved:
+In 2020/2021, the following annual reports on subsidised projects were prepared and approved:

-- Report on the implementation of the 2019 projects/phases, including a description of the project milestones for "Stand-alone system for the monitoring and processing of operating parameters of a soaking furnace for the purposes of Industry 4.0 in low pressure carburising processes" - DeepCaseMaster Evolution 4.0. - Report on the implementation of the 2019 projects/phases, including a description of the project milestones for "Development of an innovative device for multi-option and high-volume casting of gas turbine blades with monocrystalline microstructure for the aviation industry" - JetCaster[®].
-A patent application has also been filed with the Patent Office of the Republic of Poland. - Report on the implementation of the 2019 projects/phases, including a description of the project milestones for "Development of a new generation of ZeroFlow Feedback Control technology-based nitriding furnaces".
+Report on the implementation of the 2020 projects/phases, including a description of the project milestones for "Stand-alone system for the monitoring and processing of operating parameters of a

+- soaking furnace for the purposes of Industry 4.0 in low pressure carburising processes" DeepCaseMaster Evolution 4.0. - Report on the implementation of the 2020 projects/phases, including a description of the project milestones for "Development of an innovative device for multi-option and high-volume casting of gas turbine blades with monocrystalline microstructure for the aviation industry" JetCaster®. - Report on the implementation of the 2020 projects/phases, including a description of the project milestones for "Development of a new generation of ZeroFlow Feedback Control technology-based nitriding furnaces".

-In 2019/2020, milestones were reached in the following non-subsidised projects
+In 2020, an important milestone was achieved in the following non-subsidised development project: